Menu

 For students who intend to continue into their 3rd year of the BSW (Hons) Programme, entry is not automatic and you need to apply as follows:

-• Interviews take place in person or online and are 20 minutes long.
-You will receive a link to make a booking and full details of what to expect on the day.
+• Attend an interview: Interviews will take place in person or online and are 30 minutes long.
+You will receive a link to make a booking and including full details of what to expect on the day.

 Next steps